r-lib/Rapp/README.md

 flip-coin --n 3
 ```

-Because windows does not natively support shebangs, to invoke an Rapp
+Because Windows does not natively support shebangs, to invoke an Rapp
 developed outside an R package, you'll need to invoke the `Rapp`
 front-end directly (after calling `Rapp::install_pkg_cli_apps("Rapp")`):